Surgeon General’s Warning

 With that much stated, there are things that don’t belong.
 The “I-Thou” existentialism is not of Orthodox origin and its study of occult aspects is simply inappropriate.
 I do not say inaccurate, only wrong.
 I believe there is probably some truth to some suggestion that the artificial intelligence endeavor represents a recurrence of age-old occult dreams dressed in the clothing of computer science and secular rationality.
 Such things should still not have been studied, or at very least not by me.

-For those still interested, my thesis is below.
+For those still interested, my dissertation is below.

 AI as an Arena for Magical Thinking Among Skeptics